Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-05-30-Serverless_single_page_apps_with_AWS_React_and_Redux.md

 - Dan Abramov - [Live React: Hot Reloading with Time Travel at react-europe 2015](https://www.youtube.com/watch?v=xsSnOQynTHs)
 - Dan Abramov - [The Redux Journey at react-europe 2016](https://www.youtube.com/watch?v=uvAXVMwHJXU)

-First I used Flux for data flow, but for me Flux was to flexible and to verbouse.
+First I used Flux for data flow, but for me Flux was to flexible and to verbose.
 And after a couple of days of playing with it I started looking for some structure and the structure from Redux I liked the most.
 What Redux is, is the Reducers+Flux.
-It uses a lot the concepts from functional programming and I will recomand to check them out before starting writing your app
+It uses a lot the concepts from functional programming and I will recommend to check them out before starting writing your app

 The main elements of Redux are: Reducer, Store and Actions.
 The Reducers are Pure functions, this pure function get as params the state and the action to change the state and base on action it returns a new state object.
 Here is one example.